Magic square: Area magic squares

 In 2017, following initial ideas of William Walkington and Inder Taneja, the first linear area magic square (L-AMS) was constructed by Walter Trump.

 Other magic shapes

+A 3×3×3×3 magic tesseract with numbers 1 to 81 and magic constant 123, flattened for viewing in 2D.
+Each three shaded numbers of a colour denotes an axis perpendicular to the others.
+Each 3×3 block is a magic square, and each row or column of blocks is a flattened magic cube.

 Other two dimensional shapes than squares can be considered.
 The general case is to consider a design with N parts to be magic if the N parts are labeled with the numbers 1 through N and a number of identical sub-designs give the same sum.
 Examples include magic circles, magic rectangles, magic triangles magic stars, magic hexagons, magic diamonds.
 Going up in dimension results in magic spheres, magic cylinders, magic cubes, magic parallelepiped, magic solids, and other magic hypercubes.

 Possible magic shapes are constrained by the number of equal-sized, equal-sum subsets of the chosen set of labels.
 For example, if one proposes to form a magic shape labeling the parts with {1, 2, 3, 4}, the sub-designs will have to be labeled with {1,4} and {2,3}.